Leonor2004/FSI_24-25/Logbooks/LOGBOOK7.md

 ### Task 1

-In this tak we are want to embe JavaScript directly within the Elgg profile fields to trigger an alert window, demonstrating a basic XSS vulnerability.
+In this task we want to embed JavaScript directly within the Elgg profile fields to trigger an alert window, demonstrating a basic XSS vulnerability.

-For this tasked we logged in the user Alice.
+For this tasked we logged in as the user Alice.

 <div align="center">
     <figure>